ayorkshireworrall/docker-postgres-windows-config/README.md

 ## Usage
 The script files are designed to be run from their respective folders in a terminal but the SQL file to initialise the project should be created in the project root folder.

+At a high level, you will use the project by
+ - Creating an `init.sql` file with some initial database set up commands
+ - Set some environment variables with the **Configure** script
+ - Initialise the docker container with the **Init** script
+ - Backup your data and store that as an sql file in `backup_dumps` using the **Backup** script
+ - Restore your data from saved sql files using the **Restore** script

+ Below will walk through an give some explanation of how the scripts achieve this for both Windows and Linux operating systems.

 ### Windows

 Firstly, create a file named `init.sql` in the root of this project folder.
 The contents of this file should be a small set of SQL commands to